FOR ODA MEMBER DENTISTS

-The CE points earned at the ASM (6 points per day or 3 points per half-day) may be attributed to one of the following QA categories as per the Royal College of Dental Surgeons of Ontario (RCDSO) Quality Assurance Program:
+The CE points earned at the ASM (6 points per day or 3 points per half-day) may be attributed to one of the following QA categories, as per the Royal College of Dental Surgeons of Ontario (RCDSO) Quality Assurance Program:

-• Category 1: core courses (includes assessment)
+• Category 1: core lectures (includes an independent assessment)

-• Category 2: clinical courses
+• Category 2: clinical lectures

 How is my attendance verified at the ASM?

 Scanning is used to verify attendance at the ASM.
 In order to ensure that attendance records are accurate, dentists must Scan IN to ALL sessions they attend.
 For Category 1 (Core) lectures, ODA member dentists are required to Scan IN and Scan OUT.

 If you do not Scan IN and/or Scan OUT of sessions, there is no other method of verifying your attendance at a session.

 Category 1 (Core) Lectures